anastasia-pasechnik/FireCat16/README.md

-- 👋 Hi, I’m @FireCat16, but you can call me Ana.
+- 👋 Hi, I’m @anastasia-pasechnik, but you can call me Ana.
 I'm a junior pursuing a bachelors in computer science!
 - 👀 Although I'm still exploring the broad field of CS, what interests me currently is graphics & visual computing, software engineering and information management/data.
 - 🌱 I’m currently learning machine learning.